amery/behold/mutex/README.md

 - Utilities for read-only mutexes
 - Functions for operating on multiple locks simultaneously
 - Safe lock/unlock operations with proper error handling
+- Collections of mutexes that can be operated on as a group

 ## Interfaces